-You may look up the information yourself on this site using the new, easy-to-use Assessor's Property Search Database.
-If you prefer, call the Assessor's Office at (608) 755-3045.
+You may look up the information yourself on this site using the easy-to-use EGov Property Search Database.
+If you prefer, you may call the Assessor's Office at (608) 755-3045.
 They will ask you for the address, look it up, and tell you the property's assessment.

 How do I contact the Assessor’s Office?